openjdk/jdk/doc/building.md

 make
 ```

-Note that regardless if you specify a source date for `configure` or not, the
+Note that regardless of whether you specify a source date for `configure` or
-JDK build system will set `SOURCE_DATE_EPOCH` for all build tools when building.
+not, the JDK build system will set `SOURCE_DATE_EPOCH` for all build tools when
-If `--with-source-date` has the value `current` (which is the default unless
+building.
+If `--with-source-date` has the value `current` (which is the default
-`SOURCE_DATE_EPOCH` is found by in the environment by `configure`), the source
+unless `SOURCE_DATE_EPOCH` is found by in the environment by `configure`), the
-date value will be determined at configure time.
+source date value will be determined at configure time.

 There are several aspects of reproducible builds that can be individually
 adjusted by `configure` arguments.
 If any of these are given, they will override